-Our expert surgeons perform thousands of surgeries each year and place strong emphasis on decreasing a patient's risk of infection during and after surgery through a variety of methods all centered around giving you the best surgical outcome possible.
+Our expert surgeons perform thousands of surgeries each year.
 Studies have shown that the greater the volume of surgeries performed at a hospital, the better the outcomes.
 Our doctors are also very experienced at choosing the appropriate candidates for surgery.
 Choosing the right surgery for the right patient with the right implant and right physical therapy contributes to better results, happier patients and greater longevity.

 Leading the Way in Technology and Research

 Our specialists, who are also part of the University of Nebraska Medical Center's Department of Orthopaedic Surgery and Rehabilitation, conduct groundbreaking technological and clinical research that is transforming the future of orthopaedic surgery.
 The department’s orthopaedic research laboratory, is one of the largest academic facilities in the country conducting technological research to aid the orthopaedic industry.
 Through the collaborative work of our engineers, surgeons and technologists at our world-class Biomechanics laboratory, we are performing cutting-edge research to create "smart" implants that last longer and perform better.
 We are also doing innovative work on wear testing of joints that is helping establish national and international standards for testing of knee replacement systems.